-We have the "Monex" brand registered with the Instituto Mexicanio de la Propiedad Industrial.
+We have the brand "Monex" registered with the Instituto Mexicano de la Propiedad Intelectual.
 We believe that our brand is essential to our operations since the products that carry it are easily identified by our clients, who associate it with a strong institution, personalized service, flexibility to meet the clients' needs, as well as fast and efficient execution of operations.